 Providence is a somewhat small city located in the state of Utah.
 With a population of 9,447 people and two associated neighborhoods, Providence is the 73rd largest community in Utah.
-Providence has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Providence was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Providence economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Providence, where the median household income is $118,072.00.

 Also of interest is that Providence has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 16.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Providence telecommute to their jobs.
+Overall, about 16.93% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of Providence spend much less time in their cars: on average, their commute to work is only 18.31 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Being a small city, Providence does not have a public transit system used by locals to get to and from work.
+Providence is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Providence in 2022 was $48,510, which is wealthy relative to Utah and the nation.
 This equates to an annual income of $194,040 for a family of four.
 However, Providence contains both very wealthy and poor people as well.